aoxi58/aoxi58/README.md

 - 👋 Hi, I’m @aoxi58 / my discord : aoxi#1171
 - 👀 I’m interested in mtb and informatic
-- 🌱 I’m currently learning python, js and html
+- 🌱 I’m currently learning python and yaml
-- 💞️ I’m looking to collaborate on NSI project
+- 💞️ I’m looking to collaborate on HA project

 <!---